 - The Veterans Review and Appeal Board (VRAB) is the independent appeal tribunal for the disability pension and disability award programs administered by Veterans Affairs Canada (VAC).
-Applicants who are dissatisfied with their departmental decision have two levels of redress before VRAB: review and appeal.
-The Board also hears final appeals of War Veterans Allowance applications.

 - Applicants may bring forward new information, be represented at no cost and present arguments in support of their application for disability benefits.
 The Board's appeal process is non-adversarial, which means that no one is arguing against the Veteran.

-- The review hearing is the only time in the process when applicants may appear and testify about the facts of their application.
+- The Review hearing is the only time in the process when applicants may appear and testify about the facts of their application.
 Review hearings are normally conducted by two Board members and take place in locations across Canada in both official languages.

-- If applicants are not satisfied with their review decision, they may request an appeal hearing before three different Board members.
+- If applicants are not satisfied with their Review decision, they may request an Appeal hearing before three different Board members.
 While the legislation does not permit applicants to testify in person again, they may submit written statements and new evidence.
 The hearing is a further opportunity for their representative to make arguments on their behalf.

-VRAB Statistics for 2013-14:
+VRAB Statistics for 2017-18:

-- VRAB applicant profile: 88% Canadian Armed Forces members and Veterans; 5% Traditional Veterans (Second World War, Korean War); 7% RCMP.
+- VRAB applicant profile: 88% Canadian Armed Forces members and Veterans; 2% Traditional Veterans (Second World War, Korean War); 10% RCMP.

-- On average, the Board ruled favourably in 47% of the 3,213 review decisions and 43% of the 1,159 appeal decisions.
+- The Board ruled favourably in 44% of Review decisions and 29% of Appeal decisions.

 - Top 6 medical conditions at Review – number of hearings

-- lower back conditions – 400
+- lower back conditions – 246

-- hearing loss – 205
+- hearing loss – 212

-- post-traumatic stress disorder – 185
+- post-traumatic stress disorder – 150

 - Top 6 medical conditions at Appeal - number of hearings

-- lower back conditions – 192
+- lower back conditions – 66

-- knee conditions – 113
+- knee conditions - 38

-- post-traumatic stress disorder – 71
+- post-traumatic stress disorder – 36

 *Includes VAC decisions re: first applications for disability benefits, department reviews and medical reassessments